koldinger/Tardis/docs/source/tardis.rst

-Tardis
+tardis
 ======
-Tardis is the main program used to backup data to the database.
+tardis is the main program used to backup data to the database.
 Normally tardis will be run on a daily basis via a cron job.

-Tardis walks the list of backedup directories, and determines which data has changed, and pushes the data to the backup server.
+tardis walks the list of backedup directories, and determines which data has changed, and pushes the data to the backup server.

 Backup Sets
 -----------